GenieAI-Labs/core/README.md

 - **UNICEF**
-Why UNICEF ?
 GenieAI provides instant remote access to professional expertise.
 This offers access to AI-driven consultations for those who can't afford traditional doctor or accountant services for example.
 All it needs is a funded wallet to pay for these services, which can easily be the result of a UNICEF crowdfunding campaigns.
 Our mission aligns with UNICEF's commitment to empowering underprivileged communities with essential knowledge and support.